J-F-K-C/r-masterhacker-scripts/README.md

 # r-masterhacker-scripts
-Funny Scripts für r/masterhacker
+Funny Scripts for r/masterhacker

-These are just-for-fun Scripts for r/masterhacker subreddit (and trolling)
+most of them have no real function besides just-for-fun